 Germany to keep final say on Russia pipeline

-Germany alone will decide whether to enforce EU law on its new gas pipeline with Russia, after France caved in on last-minute talks on the issue.
+Germany alone will decide whether to enforce EU law on its new gas pipeline with Russia, after France caved in during last-minute talks on the issue.

 The legal regime to be imposed on the pipeline, called Nord Stream 2, will come from the "territory and territorial sea of the member state [Germany] where the first interconnection point is located", EU diplomats agreed in Brussels on Friday (8 February).